zain-ramzan/zain-ramzan.github.io/_pages/achievements.md

 ---

 ## 2025
-* Secured 184/536 position (Team: iCoders ) Organized by the MITT Club of the Massachusetts Institute of Technology.

 ## 2023
 * Bachelor’s Final Year Project was selected by the Pakistan Engineering Council for financial assistance.